-If you are experiencing issues with your mobile barcode scanner's network connection, here are a couple of steps to get a better idea of the issue.
+If you are experiencing issues with your mobile barcode scanner's network connection, here are some possible solutions.

 Check WiFi / Control Panel

-- Profile: This should reflect your WiFi network name.
-If this says 'Default', see the Network Configuration section to set up a new profile
+- Profile: This is your WiFi network name (e.g., officeMain in the example above).
+If the profile says 'Default,' see Network Configuration to set up a new network.

-- Status: If the connection is valid this should read 'Associated'.
-If this field reads 'Not Associated', refer to the Network Configuration section to set up your profile
+- Status: If the network connection is valid, you will see 'Associated.'
+If it says, 'Not Associated,' see Network Configuration to set up your profile.

-- Signal Strength / Quality: These bars should be green.
-Yellow or red may mean that the device is too far away from the access point.
+- Signal Strength / Quality: These bars show the strength/quality of the connection begtween the device and the access point (e.g. a router).
+The bars should be green.
+If they are yellow or red, it's likely that the device is too far away from the access point.

-- (Re)Connect: This will disconnect from WiFi and attempt to reconnect.
+- (Re)Connect: This disconnects the device from the WiFi network, then attempts to reconnect.

-- Release / Renew: This function will release the current IP assigned to the device and attempt to acquire a new one from the DHCP server.
+- Release / Renew: This releases the current IP assigned to the device, then attempts to acquire a new one from the DHCP server.

-- Click on the WEP keys/PSKs button towards the bottom of the screen
+- Click on the WEP keys/PSKs button toward the bottom of the screen.

-- Ensure that the password is an exact match, including case sensitive characters, numbers and special characters, then click 'OK'
+- Verify that the password is an exact match, then click 'OK.'
+Many password errors are due to case-sensitive characters, numbers, and special characters.

 topShelf always recommends having a local IT company / staff to assist in troubleshooting your local network.